Get to Know T44Brian

-In the beginning, I was comfortable sticking with what I knew.
+However, In the beginning, I was comfortable sticking with what I knew.
 And that meant I knew my FWD, non-turbo, and automatic vehicles very well.
 I’ve also amassed a huge collection of parts that are for these vehicles only as well.
-Now, because the majority of the fleet gets used seasonally, having quattro would be a waste of a drivetrain.
+Now, because the majority of the fleet gets used seasonally, quattro is somewhat of a waste of a drivetrain.
 I am also extremely picky nowadays about condition and color combination/options, and to this day, when TQ cars come to market, they usually don’t check all the boxes to justify a purchase.
-This may be changing in the future as I’m a bit more open to allowing a quattro to join the fleet.
-But it better check ALL of those aforementioned boxes, quattro or not.

 For my summer road trips, all I really need is mildly-cold AC and a radio with working cassette (can’t let those 80s tapes go to waste).
 I’m not a speed demon by any means, and the extremely-relaxed nature of my 10-valves paired with a 3-speed automatic fits my driving style well.
 Who’s that grandma is going the actual speed limit in that really nice Audi 100 over there?
 Oh, that’s just T44Brian.